What is to be done?

 The closed session that followed the public dialogue was attended by 30 members and observers of the Scotia Group.

-This majlis – taken from the Arabic term for council – explored some of the ideas raised in the public session.
+This majlis – taken from the Arabic term for council of deliberation – explored some of the ideas raised in the public session.

 For practical action, combination of short and long-term planning is necessary.
 We have to pace ourselves, because it is just as easy to overestimate what can be achieved in one year as it is to underestimate what is achievable in 10.
 There was an additional view from the private sector calling for greater corporate involvement in global climate action.
 It was proposed that the involvement of institutions, actors and ideas were as necessary as that of technology, policy and consumers.